novak-as/kube-capacity-analyzer/readme.md

 We also should consider such limitations as:

-- we can overexceed instance capacity by ram or cpu, in other words:
+- we can not overexceed instance capacity by ram or cpu, in other words:
 $$\sum_{p=0}^{P} \left( RequirementRam_p * M_p^{i_t} \right) \le AvailableRam_t, \forall i \in \set{0 \dotsc I_t}, \forall t \in \set {0 \dotsc T}$$

 $$\sum_{p=0}^{P} \left( RequirementCpu_p * M_p^{i_t} \right) \le AvailableCpu_t, \forall i \in \set{0 \dotsc I_t}, \forall t \in \set {0 \dotsc T}$$